Adopt a pet

 Application

-Thank you for your interest in rehoming from the RSPCA.
-We want as many people as possible to be able to rehome from us – what’s important is matching you and your family with the right animal.
+Thank you for your interest in adopting from RSPCA Burton.
+We want as many people as possible to be able to adopt from us and it’s important that we matching you and your family with the right animal.
 Below you can find information about what steps to expect during our rehoming process along with lots of other useful information.
 We hope to see you soon.

 Viewing of an animal is via application and can only be seen by appointment only.
-Take a look on our Animal page to see what we have available (we update these pages regularly).
+Take a look on our Animal page to see who we have available (we update these pages regularly).

-If you feel that you are a match for an animal, please complete an online application form where the team will assess your suitability for an animal.
-If you have not heard back from us within 10 days unfortunately your application has been unsuccessful on that occasion.
+If you feel that you are a match for an animal, please complete an online application form, and the team will review your suitability.
+If you have not heard back from us within 10 days unfortunately your application has been unsuccessful on this occasion.

-You have made it through the Application stage and have been invited down to the centre to view your chosen animal.
-You are only able to visit by appointment only.
-If you require to cancel or change your appointment please get in touch with the team.
+Once you have been successfully matched with an animal, you will be invited to the centre for a meet and greet.
+You are only able to visit by appointment.
+If you need to cancel or change your appointment, please get in touch with the team.

 Our address Is RSPCA Hillfield Animal Home, Hillfield Lane, Stretton, DE13 0BN – we are down a long drive with a sign at the top.